 BEDS: one king, two queen, trundle bed (king or two singles), bunk bed, and two sofa beds.
 Accommodates as many as fourteen.
 Note however that four of the fourteen berths share the "crews quarters" with the washer and dryer, and may be a bit crowded if all four beds are occupied.
 Good place to park the children!

-Amenities include a microwave and dishwasher, washer and dryer, six cable TVs, five VCRs, DVD, WiFi, unlimited domestic long distance calling, and heated pool privileges (at the Beachview Club).
+Amenities include a microwave and dishwasher, washer and dryer, six cable TVs (five of them are "smart" TVs, including the large-screen TV in the Great Room), two VCRs, one DVD, WiFi, unlimited domestic long distance calling, and heated pool privileges (at the Days Inn).
 NO PETS, NO SMOKING.

 Available year-round for weekly rentals (with discounts for two weeks or more).
 Daily rentals (minimum of three days) may be available in low season months, and possibly during high season (on late bookings).
-Weekly rental rates range from $1700 (low season) to $2300 (high season).
-We offer discounts for rentals of two week or more.
+Weekly rental rates range from $1900 (low season) to $2600 (high season), taxes included.

 During high season (March, April, May, June, July, and most of August) rentals are on a weekly basis only, from Saturday night through Friday night, except when vacancies exist on short notice.

 "Ocean Retreat" is a "housekeeping cottage," meaning that you will need to supply your own linens or rent them.
 If you choose to rent linens, we will supply you with the website of the linen rental company that services our cottage.
 You will also need to supply your own paper products (toilet tissue, paper towels, etc), detergents, soaps, and toiletries.